-After a chat to my own doctor, she informed me that wheat I, and my friend, were going through was perimenopause and completely normal.
+After a chat to my own doctor, she informed me that what I, and my friend, were going through was perimenopause and completely normal.

 To be honest, I had never heard of perimenopause and had to Google it when I got home.

-Of course, like most women, I thought you had the “normal” monthly fun times until late 40s/early 50s and then you went through menopause.
+Of course, like most women, I thought you had the “normal” monthly fun times until you got to your late 40s/early 50s and then you went through menopause.

 So what is perimenopause?
-Basically, it’s a a change before THE change.
+Basically, it’s a change before THE change.

-Well, on top of kids, maybe a partner, work, ageing parent – all the while trying to figure out how to find time for yourself , let alone catching up with friends.
-You start getting symptoms like fatigue, hot flushes, sleep disruption, and low libido, and that’s the joy of perimenopause for you.
+Well, on top of kids, maybe a partner, work, ageing parents – all the while trying to figure out how to find time for yourself, let alone catching up with friends.
+You start getting symptoms like fatigue, hot flashes, sleep disruption, and low libido, and that’s the joy of perimenopause for you.

 The average age of the onset of menopause is 51.
 But the perimenopausal process can anywhere from two to 10 years (and sometimes even longer), before that; most enter this fog sometime in their 40s, but many women may start noticing changes even earlier.

 For some, perimenopause means irregular or heavy periods.
-Others experience “flooding,” she says, which is unfortunately exactly what it sounds like: Periods so heavy you regularly bleed through tampons and pads.
+Others experience “flooding,”, which is unfortunately exactly what it sounds like: Periods so heavy you regularly bleed through tampons and pads.
 Then there are some for whom perimenopause comes bearing migraine headaches (or making existing migraines worse).
-PMS, too, can get worse.

 Did you know about perimenopause and what it entails?